We think that you should go and see Kehinde Wiley's Prelude at the National Gallery.

 Set in the little alcove of the National Gallery's Sunley room, the deep purple space is darkly lit, the low light adding to its moody atmosphere, allowing you to become fully immersed in the experience- just you and the art.

-Prelude interrogates man's estrangement from nature and in many ways from himself, the idea that we are invaders of it, alien to its functions and purposes.
-Coinciding with his exploration of the disconnect between humanity and the natural world, Prelude also offers a subtle discourse on human ideas about race and gender that can equally contribute to separation and alienation.
+Prelude interrogates humanity's estrangement from nature and in many ways from ourselves, the idea that we're invaders of it, uneducated about its functions and habits.
+Coinciding with his exploration of the disconnect between humanity and the natural world, Prelude also offers a subtle discourse on human ideas about race and gender that can equally contribute to the states of separation and alienation.

 Kehinde Wiley, 'Prelude (Babacar Mané)', 2021 © Kehinde Wiley Courtesy of Stephen Friedman Gallery, London and Galerie Templon, Paris.